 Entering occurs if any part of the body – even a hand or foot – or any instrument or weapon controlled by the defendant physically enters the building, vessel, ship, or vehicle.

-Breaking and entering cases can be defended in a variety of ways.
+Breaking and entering cases can be defended by a Concord defense lawyer in a variety of ways.

 Because most people charged with breaking and entering do not want to be seen, identification is often an issue at trial.
 In cases where the police did not conduct a proper identification procedure, Attorney Spring will file motions to preclude witnesses from identifying the defendant at trial.